mrbusche/backseatfan.com/_posts/2010-01-14-gq-article-on-marvin-harrison-shooting.md

   </p>

   <p style="padding-left: 30px;">
-    &#8220;Was it only last season that Marvin Harrison was still catching TD passes for Peyton Manning and the Indianapolis Colts?
-Now, in the wake of a brazen but mysterious Philadelphia gunfightâ€”many details of which are reported here for the first timeâ€”the man who holds the NFL record for most receptions in a season may yet find himself with a permanent record of a different sort&#8221;
+    "Was it only last season that Marvin Harrison was still catching TD passes for Peyton Manning and the Indianapolis Colts?
+Now, in the wake of a brazen but mysterious Philadelphia gunfightâ€”many details of which are reported here for the first timeâ€”the man who holds the NFL record for most receptions in a season may yet find himself with a permanent record of a different sort"
   </p>
 </div>